incentivebeats/pso_pc/README.md

 Copy the contents of Sound/11 to Sound/22

-Download `dgvoodooo278.zip`, `PSO_PC_Graphics_Fix.zip` and `PsoWindowSize.7z` from the PSO Peeps Proton Drive or another source if you have one.
+Download `dgvoodooo278.zip`, `PSO_PC_Graphics_Fix.zip` from the PSO Peeps Proton Drive or another source if you have one.

 Extract contents of `dgvoodooo278.zip` to `/your/path/to/prefix/drive_c/Program Files(x86)/SEGA/PhantasyStarOnline`

 Extract contents of `PSO_PC_Graphics_Fix.zip` to

-Extract contents of `PsoWindowSize.7z` to `/your/path/to/prefix/drive_c/Program Files(x86)/SEGA/PhantasyStarOnline` and point the Lutris launcher to this file instead of autorun.exe.

 Open dgvoodooCpl.exe and set your Glide and DirectX settings to fit your needs.